agm1984/vue-portfolio/resources/js/router/README.md

 </script>
 ```

-The `middleware` Vue instance property can also accept an array of middlewares:
+*Note:* The `middleware` Vue instance property can also accept an array of middlewares:

 ```vue
 middleware: ['role-admin', 'role-manager'],